vex1437X/2022-2023-Spin-Up/README.md

 # Odometry v1
 First iteration of Odometry for the VEX 2022-2023 game.
-Only works on Odometry test drive.
+Only works on Odometry X test drive.